syslog-ng/syslog-ng.github.io/doc/_admin-guide/020_The_concepts_of_syslog-ng/006_High_availability.md

 title: High availability support
 id: adm-conc-ha
 description: >-
-    Multiple syslog-ng servers can be run in fail-over mode.
+    Multiple {{ site.product.short_name }} servers can be run in fail-over mode.
 The syslog-ng application does not include any internal support for this, as clustering support must be implemented on the operating system level.
 ---